next-actions/pytest-mh/docs/quick-start.rst

 Quick Start Guide
 #################

-This guide will show you how to setup and extend ``pytest-mh`` plugin.
+This guide will show you how to setup and extend the ``pytest-mh`` plugin.
 We will write a simple test of Kerberos authentication that spans over two separate hosts - one host has the Kerberos KDC running and the other host will be used as a client machine.